 Utility 1.
-A Purified DNA Molecule With Sequence 5' ACGT3' (composition of matter) - Not Patentable -No Utility 2.
-A Purified DNA Molecule With Sequence 5' ACGT3' To Be Used As Diagnostic Marker For Cystic Fibrosis - Patentable-Specific Utility Novel & New 1.
-A Method of Producing Recombinant DNA Molecules - Patentable 2.
-Never Before in Prior Art and not Anticipated By Prior Art Non-Obvious 1.
-A New Type of Radioactive probe to Detect DNA - Not Patentable .
-Obvious Because Radioactivity Has Been used For a Long Time to Detect Biological Molecules and in Prior Art 2.
-A Non-Radioactive Probe to Detect DNA Molecules - Patentable Because Not Obvious and Not In Prior Art Written 1.
+A Purified DNA Molecule With Sequence 5' ACGT3' (composition matter) - Not Patentable-No Utility on of 2.
+A Purified DNA Molecule With Sequence 5' ACGT3' To Be Use Diagnostic Marker For Cystic Fibrosis - Patentable-Specific U Novel & New A Method of Producing Recombinant DNA Molecules - Patental Never Before in Prior Art and not Anticipated By Prior Art (B Restricted More &amp; More - In re Gleave, 560 F. 3rd 1331 (Fe 2009) eing Non-Obvious 1.
+A New Type of Radioactive probe to Detect DNA - Not Pater Obvious Because Radioactivity Has Been used For a Long Time Detect Biological Molecules and in Prior Art A Non-Radioactive Probe to Detect DNA Molecules - Patental Because Not Obvious and Not In Prior Art (Being Restricted / More - In re Kubin, 561 F. 3rd 1351 (Fed Cir.
+2009 Written 1.
 UC Patent on Rat Insulin cDNA Clone and Sequence Description & Best Mode of 2.
-Eli Lilly Patent on Human Insulin cDNA to Make Insulin in Bacteria Cells (From Genentech®) Practice 3.
+Eli Lilly Patent on Human Insulin cDNA to Make Insulin in Bact Cells (From Genentech®) teria Practice 3.
 UC Sued Eli Lilly For Patent Infringement & Lost 4.
-Court Said That UC Rat Insulin DNA Sequence Patent's Written Description Could not Instruct Others How To Make Human Insulin In Bacteria-Violated Written Description Provision 5.
-UC Patent Written Description Could Not Instruct Others How To Translate Rat cDNA Sequence Into Human Protein Sequence Becaus of Degeneracy in Genetic Code
+Court Said That UC Rat Insulin DNA Sequence Patent's Writt Description Could not Instruct Others How To Make Human Ir In Bacteria- Violated Written Description Provision 5.
+UC Patent Written Description Could Not Instruct Others How Translate Rat cDNA Sequence Into Human Protein Sequence B of Degeneracy in Genetic Code